alpha1256/Healthy-Lives/README.md

 # Healthy-Lives
+This is a fitness tracking application.

+**Features**
+- Users can track their health stats such as their steps,activity, sleep, water intake.
+- Users can log cardio workout
-This is an Android health application that allow users to track their health stats such as their steps,activity, sleep, water intake, log cardio workout.
-Users will also be able to schedule which days and time they will be going to the gym when that day arrives they will get a notification.
-Users will also be able to share these stats with their friends.
+- Users will also be able to schedule which days and time they will be going to the gym when that day arrives they will get a notification.
+- Users will also be able to share these stats with their friends.

 ### Installation